Leveraging the power of collective giving by bringing women together to make a greater impact in our community.

 HISTORY OF THE 100 ALLIANCE

 The first 100 Women Who Care group was formed in November 2006 by Karen Dunigan of Jackson, Michigan, USA.
 At their first one-hour meeting, the Jackson 100 Women Who Care group raised $10,000 to buy 300 new baby cribs for an organization in their city!
-Their membership has now grown to nearly 300 members and other cities across the United States are forming groups.
+Their membership has now grown to nearly 300 members and other cities across the United States, Canada and the world are forming groups.
+There are 100 Kids, 100 Men, 100 People and many more variations now loosely gathered under the 100 Alliance umbrella, which offers support and a network of shared information for all "100" groups.